IceArrow256/py-optional-tasks/README.md

 # optional-tasks

-A to-do list for optional task.
+A to-do list for optional tasks.

 ## Usage